HF-RapidResponse/volunteer-portal/README.md

 ## Testing

 You can enter the api docker container to run tests in there, or use the handy make tasks.
-For these to work you'll need to have `docker-compse up` running.
+For these to work you'll need to have `docker-compose up` running.

 `make test`